Hope-for-Justice/design/src/app/docs/our-mission-statement/page.md

 nextjs:
   metadata:
     title: Our Mission Statement
-    description: We use this ‘positioning statement’ as our core summary of ‘who we are and what we do’.
+    description:
 ---

-# Together, we are bringing freedom from human trafficking and modern-day slavery by identifying victims, supporting survivors and preventing exploitation.
+# Together, we are bringing freedom from human trafficking and modern slavery by identifying victims, supporting survivors and preventing exploitation.

 This is our mission
 statement.
 We use our